 Determination of eligibility and authorization of payment for approved burial expenses are the responsibility of the district office GPA Unit.
-If the deceased was a recipient of assistance other than GPA, the GPA worker bases the determination of eligibility on the information contained in InRhodes (see Section 0620.05.15).
+If the deceased was a recipient of assistance other than GPA, the GPA worker bases the determination of eligibility on the information contained in the eligibility system (see Section 0620.05.15).